How the U.S. aid to Ukraine is taking shape

 "We will continue to provide Ukraine the arms its forces are effectively using to defend their country and the freedom of their fellow citizens," Blinken said in a statement.
 "In addition to military assistance, we also continue to provide direct U.S. financial support to Ukraine, support for documenting evidence of Russia's atrocities against Ukraine's civilians, and measures to continue ratcheting up the pressure on Putin's crumbling economy."

-Cancian said it is normal for the government to give sparse details on how funding is being spent in a conflict.
+Cancian of CSIS said it is normal for the government to give sparse details on how funding is being spent in a conflict.

 "This is all about operational security," he said.
 "They are in a war and the administration is reluctant to put out too much information about what capabilities the Ukrainians have."